Cognitive Behavioral Therapy Online

 Rating: [5 out of 5 stars!]

-CBT is a problem-specific and pragmatic approach in that it helps you to identify your specific problems and then gives you therapeutic tools so that you can overcome those problems.
-CBT differs from other therapies because sessions have a clear structure, rather than the person talking/thinking freely about whatever comes to mind.
-Compared to traditional therapy it also focuses on what is happening in your life here and now, rather than exploring what happened in the past.
+CBT is a problem-specific and pragmatic approach since it helps you to identify your specific problems and then gives you therapeutic tools so that you can overcome those problems.
+CBT differs from many other therapies by having a clear predetermined structure, rather than the person talking/thinking freely about whatever comes to mind.
+Compared to traditional therapy, it also focuses on what is happening in your life here and now, rather than exploring what happened in the past.

 CBT is particularly well developed and empirically supported in cases where clients frequently experience excessively negative thoughts that arise automatically, even in response to stimuli that might otherwise be experienced as positive.
 CBT helps you understand the importance of thinking and how it affects how you feel and what you do.
 This very much includes learning to record your thoughts and looking at them more realistically.